 According to Barak V. Rosenshine’s notable study, the average second grader spends less than two hours per day engaged in academic time.
 When you consider the finite minutes in a typical school week, losses of instructional time are going to add up.
 Since classwide interventions take place during instruction, teachers don’t have to worry about finding additional hours in the day to provide support.

 Before implementing classwide interventions, universal screening must take place.
 The results of these assessments will help you identify which skills and areas students need to work on.

 Most often, the results of universal assessments will show that it’s not just one or two students who need extra help.
 Providing math interventions to an entire class ensures students are able to practice necessary skills – which reinforces our focus on math fluency.

 Math interventions will be built into class time throughout the year, and students who require additional support will receive it in the form of individual interventions.

 An example of classwide math intervention in action

 First, the teacher will pair up a class of students – one higher-performing student, and one lower-performing student – and have them work through a short practice sheet.
 The “worker” will go first while the “helper” student observes.
 I recommend having the higher-performing student go first.
 The helper’s job is to observe the worker and speak up if they notice an error or the worker student needs help.

 How can educators get started?

-When schools fully reopen, learners are going to require additional support to make up for lost time – especially in math.
-And, with the pandemic adding pressure to already strained school budgets, district leaders need cost-efficient strategies for providing support.
+After the disruption in learning caused by the COVID-19 pandemic, learners are requiring additional support to make up for lost time – especially in math.
+The pandemic added pressure to already strained school budgets, so district leaders need cost-efficient strategies for providing support.